Inside Ottawa’s Diplomatic Row With Beijing Over Chinese Police Stations

 Updated:

-A summary of government intelligence and diplomatic information on Chinese overseas police stations was entered as evidence on Oct.
-3 at the commission, which is currently examining Ottawa’s capacity to counter foreign interference.
+A summary of government intelligence and diplomatic information on covert Chinese overseas police stations was entered as evidence on Oct.
+3 at the federal commission of inquiry, which is currently examining Ottawa’s capacity to counter foreign interference.

 The summary explains how, after Spanish NGO Safeguard Defenders published a report on the topic in September 2022, subsequent investigation by authorities confirmed the existence of illegal Chinese police stations in Canada.

 RCMP officials testified at the inquiry on Oct.
-3. Deputy Commissioner Mark Flynn declined to say whether the force was aware of the presence of the stations before the NGO’s report.
+3. Deputy Commissioner Mark Flynn declined to say whether the national police service was aware of the presence of the stations before the Safeguard Defenders report.

-The report from Safeguard Defenders had provided addresses for suspected locations in Canada.
-The government summary provided to the inquiry says the RCMP, the Canadian Security Intelligence Service (CSIS), Public Safety Canada, and Global Affairs Canada (GAC) consulted on the matter and the NGO report on the stations was deemed credible.
+The report included addresses for suspected locations in Canada.
+The government summary provided to the inquiry says that the RCMP, the Canadian Security Intelligence Service (CSIS), Public Safety Canada, and Global Affairs Canada (GAC) consulted on the matter and that the NGO’s report on the stations was deemed credible.

-A few weeks later on Oct.
-7, a senior GAC official responsible for Asia called the Chinese ambassador to Canada to protest the presence of the stations and requested they be shut down.
+A senior GAC official responsible for Asia called the Chinese ambassador to Canada on Oct.
+7, 2022, to protest the presence of the stations and requested they be shut down.
 This was followed by a hand-delivered formal diplomatic note on Oct.
-28, which requested the People’s Republic of China (PRC) provide an explanation on the stations and their intended purposes.
+28 that year requesting that the People’s Republic of China (PRC) provide an explanation on the stations and their intended purposes.

-While the diplomatic track was being pursued, CSIS and the RCMP were holding consultations on how to deal with the Chinese police stations, says the government summary.
+While the diplomatic track was being pursued, CSIS and the RCMP were holding consultations on how to deal with the Chinese police stations, the government summary says.

-The stations were “established around the world by sub-national PRC authorities, including police forces, to ostensibly provide services to diaspora communities abroad,” such as to renew driver’s licences and assist Chinese tourists abroad, says the government summary.
+The stations were “established around the world by sub-national PRC authorities, including police forces, to ostensibly provide services to diaspora communities abroad,” such as to renew driver’s licences and assist Chinese tourists abroad, the government summary says.
 This still constitutes a violation of Canadian sovereignty regardless of the intention, it adds.

 “Either by design or through opportunism, some of these stations may have served as conduits for the PRC’s broader trans-national repression and repatriation operations,” the document says.